lg/lg.io/_posts/2015-12-13-using-lets-encrypt-to-secure-cloud-hosted-services-like-ubiquitis-mfi-unifi-and-unifi-video.md

 tags: []
 published: True
 ---
 <sub><sup>**Updated Jul 31, 2016:** Moved away from letsencrypt-auto and switched to certbot, updated the auto-renewal script, and changed the suggested cron time to weekly.
-Also made mention that mFi series has been discontinued.</sup></sub><br/>
+Also made mention that mFi series has been discontinued.
+Finally, fixed the install instructions for Unifi Video.</sup></sub><br/>

 <img src="/assets/goodcert.png" style="width: 542px;" /><br/>
 <sub><sup>**Wow -- I got myself a free signed SSL cert for my WiFi controller!**</sup></sub>